mnott/summarize/README.md

 ## summarize

-Generate a summary PDF from input files (PDFs or images).
+Generate a summary from input files (PDFs or images).

-This command processes input files (PDFs and images), extracts text, generates a summary, and creates a styled PDF output with the summary and original content.
+This command automatically detects the type of processing needed:
+- If PNG/JPG/JPEG files are found in the current directory: Creates a styled PDF summary
+- If PDFs are found in subdirectories: Creates recursive text summaries with totals

 ## config